elk-audio/OB-Xd/README-ELK.md

 ## Building Instructions

-1. Open the ´.jucer´ file with the projucer.
+1. Open `OB-Xd.jucer` with the projucer.
 2. Enter the path to the VST2 SDK in the field "VST (LEGACY) SDK Folder" in the exporters menu and save to generate the Linux Makefile.
 3. Navigate to the folder `OB-Xd/Builds/LinuxMakefile/`.
 4. Set up the cross-compilation toolchain with: